-The largest eruption of the twentieth century from the Novarupta vent in the Valley of 10,000 Smokes of Alaska, ejected about 12 km3 of magma and resulted in the formation of a caldera 3 kilometers across.
-Amazingly, the caldera collapse didn't occur at the eruption vent, but 10 kilometers away at Katmai, a stratovolcano.
+The largest eruption of the twentieth century from the Novarupta vent in the Valley of 10,000 Smokes of Alaska, ejected about 12 km3 of magma and resulted in the formation of a caldera 3 km across.
+Amazingly, the caldera collapse didn't occur at the eruption vent, but 10 km away at Katmai, a stratovolcano.
 Apparently magma drained away from Katmai's magma reservoir to Novarupta's erupting vent.

 Yellowstone National Park consists of three enormous calderas that erupted about 2, 1.2, and 0.6 million years ago.
-The most recent caldera is 45 kilometers across and 75 kilometers long.
+The most recent caldera is 45 km across and 75 kilometers long.

 Caldera-forming eruptions are the largest eruptions on Earth.
 For example, the Fish Canyon eruption in southwestern Colorado (United States) about 28 million years ago erupted more than 5,000 km3 of magma from La Garita caldera.
 That's enough magma to bury the entire state of California to a depth of nearly 12 meters.

 A crater lake is an accumulation of water, usually by precipitation of rain or snow but sometimes ground water, in a volcanic crater (caldera).
 Should an eruption occur, the resulting mudflow (lahar) is often more destructive than a lava flow owing to its greater speed.
 A noted example is Crater Lake, in Crater Lake Park, Oregon).
 The waters of the lake were formed by precipitation and are maintained solely by rain and snow; there is no outlet.